 A/B test pages and elements, use Heat Maps and Click Maps to analyze online behavior and much more.
 With a price point starting at only $9 a month, this is sure to make quite a few budding online entrepreneurs happy.

 If you’re looking for something that hones in on Landing Pages, then Unbounce is the tool to beat.
-Not only do they have a ton of landing page templates, they also have a drag-and-drop page builder and a dashboard where you can A/B test the landing pages that you build.
+Not only do they have a ton of landing page templates, they also have a drag-and-drop page builder (similar our WordPress page builder) and a dashboard where you can A/B test the landing pages that you build.

 Price for this service starts at $49 per month, but you can sign up for a Free 30-Day trial to see if it is really what you’re looking for.